- Address: Medellín

 - Country: Colombia

 - Tenants: Atlético Nacional (football), DIM (football)

 Extra stadium info – Estadio Atanasio Girardot

-Atlético Nacional and Deportivo Independiente Medellín both won the Colombian top-flight football league several times.
-Atlético Nacional became the first football club from Medellín with 10 top division titles.
-In 1989, Atlético Nacional became the first Colombian club with a Copa Libertadores title.
-In 2016, they won the South American championship for football clubs again in front of tens of thousands of fans in Medellín.
+Atlético Nacional and Deportivo Independiente Medellín, the most popular sports clubs from Medellín, use the stadium for home games.
+Both clubs won the Colombian top-flight football league various times.
+DIM was founded in 1913 and Atlético Nacional was founded in 1947.
+Atlético Nacional became the first football club from Medellín with 10 top-division titles.
+In 1989, they became the first Colombian club with a Copa Libertadores title.
+In 2016, Atlético Nacional won the South American championship for football clubs again in front of tens of thousands of fans in Medellín.

 In 2016, Atlético Nacional finished third place in their first-ever FIFA Club World Cup participation.
 The world famous Spanish side Real Madrid CF won the world championship for football clubs after defeating the Kashima Antlers from Japan in the final.
 68,000 people attended the game, which took place in the Japanese city of Yokohama.